Wordsworth Country - Lake District. Your Lake District guide.

-Hawkshead Information
+Hawkshead Tourist Information

 Hawkshead villageIn medieaval times, Hawkshead was owned by the Monks of Furness Abbey, and was a busy centre of the woolen trade.
 It is a charming traffic-free town of whitewashed buildings, narrow streets, alleys, tea-shops and inns with strong links to Wordsworth and Beatrix Potter.